4044ever/duolingo-chinese-dictionary/README.md

 I am still active on the Chinese lessons and will update the files every few days.
 My aim is one unit a day.
 So I might be through some time in March 2026.

 How can I let you know any error or missing word?
 Use the `Issues` tab to leave a message.
-If you see a missing word please post the Chinese characters, and unit where you found it (i.e.  水, 1-1), I will add Pinyin or English
+If you see a missing word please post the Chinese characters, and unit where you found it (i.e.  水, 1-1), I will add Pinyin or English.